zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 bash /home/nanopore/plasmid_assembly_readmap/plasmid_assembly_readsmap.sh /home/nanopore/plasmid_assembly_readmap/test_data/fastq /home/nanopore/plasmid_assembly_readmap/test_data/referencefa /home/nanopore/plasmid_assembly_readmap/test_data/barcode.csv 11
 ```

 5, The directory containing all the outputs called 'yyyymmdd_plasmid_assembly_map_output' will show up in your current work directory.
-The output directory will contain three subdirectories called '$(date +%Y%m%d)_calledFastq', 'yyyymmdd_assembly_output', and 'yyyymmdd_readmap_output_minQ{num}' and also a log file.
+The output directory will contain three subdirectories called 'yyyymmdd_calledFastq', 'yyyymmdd_assembly_output', and 'yyyymmdd_readmap_output_minQ{num}' and also a log file.

 ## Analysis of plasmid validation from ONT reads

+1. Inspect the files in output directories
-1. Open the output 'yyyymmdd_assembly_output' directory, there will be many subdirectories named after time_plasmidID_barcode{num}.
-These are the outputs of each plasmid asssembled by EPI2ME.
-Each plasmid's subdiretory will contain a report showing length and quality of reads, assembly map and other inoformation.
-If the assembly process is succesful, there will be plasmid assembly in fasta format and annotaion in bed format.
+Open the output 'yyyymmdd_assembly_output' directory, there will be many subdirectories named after time_plasmidID_barcode{num}.
+These are the outputs of each plasmid assembled by EPI2ME.
+Each plasmid's subdirectory will contain a report showing the length and quality of reads, assembly map and other information.
+If the assembly process is succesful, there will be a plasmid assembly in Fasta format and an annotation file in bed format.
+Open the output 'yyyymmdd_readmap_output_minQ{num}' directories, there will be bam files and index bai files for each plasmid which are named after plasmidID.barcode{num}.ontreas.map.bam.(bai).
+The output 'yyyymmdd_calledFastq' directory contains standard guppy output with reads of each barcode and log file.

-2.
+2. Open the report of plasmid assembly and record the mean quality of reads which could be used as the minimal q-score for reads mapping.
+Inspect the length distribution to see if the longest reads are in a similar length as the reference sequence if the dimers or multimers appear.

+3.